 The powertrain drives the front wheels via BYD’s ‘DHT30’ hybrid transmission and draws energy from a lithium iron phosphate (LFP) battery that’s offered in two capacities – 12.9kWh and 18.3kWh.

 The battery capacity is a crucial point of difference from the entry-level Sealion 6 currently available in Australia, which has a similar powertrain configuration but offers either an 18.3kWh battery capacity or a larger 26.6kWh option.
+(Sealion 6 also has a turbo-petrol/dual-motor AWD configuration with an 18.3kWh or 26.6kWh battery.)

-The 12.9kWh battery has a significantly lower 71km EV range (NEDC) – which is closer to 50km in real-world driving conditions – but otherwise the performance is comparable to the 18.3kWh version, with a claimed 1001km range and 4.4L/100km economy (NEDC).
+The 12.9kWh battery has a significantly lower 71km EV range (NEDC) – which is closer to 50km in real-world driving conditions – but otherwise the performance is comparable to the 18.3kWh version, with a claimed 1001km range and 4.5L/100km economy (NEDC).

-According to the manufacturer, acceleration from 0-100km/h with the smaller battery is 8.3 seconds, while the 18.3kWh Sealion 5 is four-tenths quicker at 7.9sec, despite being 60kg heavier at 1735kg kerb weight.
+According to the manufacturer, acceleration from 0-100km/h with the smaller battery is 7.7 seconds, while the 18.3kWh Sealion 5 is four-tenths slower at 8.1sec, reflecting its 1785kg kerb weight (+61kg).

 What safety and technology features on BYD Sealion 5?

-Vehicle to Load (V2L) capability is also built into the Sealion 5, enabling occupants to run electrical appliances using the SUV’s battery.
+Vehicle to Load (V2L) capability is also built into the Sealion 5, enabling occupants to run electrical appliances using the SUV’s high-voltage battery.

 What cars, SUVs and utes does BYD sell in Australia?